DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts Payable/BPAY payment.md

 The features as described in the following subsections are available to control the additional functionality for accounts payable.

 ## BPAY Payment
-Setup requirements are discussed in detail [BPAY payment setup](../../Setup/ACCOUNTS%20PAYABLE/BPAY%20payment.md). <br>
+Setup requirements are discussed in detail at [BPAY payment setup](../../Setup/ACCOUNTS%20PAYABLE/BPAY%20payment.md). <br>
 Processing of the vendor invoices and payments are discussed in the following subsections.

 ### 	BPAY Vendor Invoices